kristofkalocsai/cmdline-battleships/README.md

 cmdline-battleships
 ===================

-a command line battleships game written in python
+a command line battleships game written in python based on the codecademy pyhton tutorial.